 Many F&O traders normally are confused between buying a put option versus selling a call option.
-Broadly both are bearish strategies and the difference between a call and put option is that while the former is a right to buy the later is a right to sell.
+A call vs. put may be a source of much doubt in the minds of traders and novice investors.
+Broadly both are bearish strategies, and the difference between a call and put option is that while the former is a right to buy the latter is a right to sell.
 Obviously when you buy an option your risk is limited to the premium you pay.
 That is because your loss is limited to the premium paid while your profits can be unlimited.
-On the other hand, when sell an option, your income is limited to the option premium received but the losses can be technically unlimited.
-Let us understand the difference between a call and a put with example.
+On the other hand, when selling an option, your income is limited to the option premium received, but the losses can be technically unlimited.
+Let us understand the difference between a call and a put option with an example.
 Let us also understand how to trade in call and put options, both on the buy side and the sell side.

 Let us assume that the current market price of Tata Steel in the spot market is Rs.695/-

 ContractCall PremiumPut PremiumITM or OTMNovember 680 Call24.00-ITMNovember 680 Put-7.00OTMNovember 720 Call7.50-OTMNovember 720 Put-28.20ITM Date Source: NSE

 An In-the-Money (ITM) option is one that has intrinsic value and time value.
 Take the case of the 680 Call Option on Tata Steel.
 The Call is currently quoting at Rs.24, of which Rs.15 is explained by the intrinsic value of call option (695-680).
 The balance Rs.9 is the time value.
 In the case of the 680 put, the intrinsic value is zero and so the entire Rs.7 is explained by time value of money.